 This includes fields such as contact details (the name and phone number for the business), the annual sale revenue and company size (measured via employee count), tax exemption status, as well as editable information on which industry the company operates within.
 Various details about the specific industry your company operates within are also listed here, including the general type of business the company falls under (general contractor or architecture, for instance), as well as the specific umbrella the products or services the company produces fall under.
 In addition, information on the hardware of the company is also able to be listed, including the specific software that is used in your business’s workflow, and the machine(s) that the company makes use of to create your products.

 The section under the header of Company Contacts allows you to view a list containing all other users registered with your company within Microvellum’s system.
-Opening a specific contact displays the information associated with that contact’s account, including the contact’s name, email address, business and personal phone number (if entered), as well as their role permissions (a primary contact or administrator).
-Roles alter the specific permissions a user has on the website, which itself changes what features that user has access to.
+Opening a specific contact displays the information associated with that contact’s account, including the contact’s name, email address, business and personal phone number (if entered), as well as their role from a dropdown list of available roles.
+Roles contain sets of permissions created by an administrator, altering the specific permissions a user has on the portal, which itself changes what features that user has access to.

 My Cases